-Inagene Personalized Insights™ is designed for anyone who is interested in understanding which drugs will work best for their pain management.
+Inagene Personalized Insights™ is designed for anyone who is interested in understanding which drugs will work best for their pain or mental health condition.
 Personalized Insights™ may also be useful for people interested in knowing how best to incorporate cannabis into their pain treatment regimen.

 Physicians may consider offering the test to any patients who are currently being treated/are about to receive treatment for pain or mood disorders using any of the medications affected by at least 1 of the 55 genes tested by our panel (including OTC and many commonly-used prescription medications)

 The test may be particularly valuable for anyone who has experienced/is experiencing any of the following clinical problems:

 History of ‘sensitivity’ to drugs